Quick Links

 Winter season passes

-Yes, Direct to Lift access (DTL) can be added to your 2023/24 pass in person only at the Customer Service desk or at one of our multiservice counters.
+Yes, Direct to Lift access (DTL) can be added to your pass, in person only, at the Customer Service desk or at one of our multiservice centres.

-Yes, the resort charge option can be active and deactivate directly in your profile on IkonPass.com.
+Yes, the resort charge option can be activatedand deactivated directly on your online profile.

 Student Pass